browserstack/node-appium-app-browserstack/README.md

 ### **Run first test :**

-Open `FirstTest.js` file in Android or ios folder
+Open `BrowserStackSampleAndroid.js` file in Android folder or `BrowserStackSampleiOS.js` in ios folder

 - Replace `YOUR_USERNAME` & `YOUR_ACCESS_KEY` with your BrowserStack access credentials